Liburnians: Liburna

 Once the Romans had adopted the liburna, they improved it.
 The benefits gained from the addition of rams and protection from missiles more than made up for the slight loss of speed.
 The ships also required that the regular Roman military unit be simplified in order to function more smoothly.
 Each ship operated as an individual entity, so the more complicated organization normally used was not necessary.
 Within the navy, there were probably liburnae of several varying sizes, all put to specific tasks such as scouting and patrolling Roman waters against piracy.
 The Romans made use of liburnae particularly in some provinces where they formed the bulk of the fleets, while they were included in smaller numbers in the fleets at Ravenna and Micenum where a large number of Illyrians were serving, especially Dalmatae, Liburnians and Pannonians.

 Gradually liburna became a generic name for different types of Roman ships, attached also to cargo ships in later Antiquity.
 Tacitus and Suetonius were using it as a synonym for battle ship.
 In inscriptions it was mentioned as the last class of battle ships: hexeres, penteres, quadrieres, trieres, liburna.

 In Medieval sources, "liburna" ships were often recorded in use by Croatian and Dalmatian pirates and sailors, probably not always referring to ships of the same form.

 Language

 The Liburnian language is an extinct language which was spoken by the ancient Liburnians, who occupied Liburnia in classical times.
 Classification of the Liburnian language is not clearly established; it is reckoned as an Indo-European language with a significant proportion of the Pre-Indo-European elements from the wider area of the ancient Mediterranean.
 Some considered close connection to Venetic language of Adriatic Veneti, particularly on the basis of personal names and formation of nomenclature.

 Archaeogenetics

 Two archaeogenetic studies published in Nature and Science (2022) examined 5 samples from four MBA-IA Liburnian tumuli at Velim-Kosa near Zadar.
 Three out of four men belonged to the Y-DNA haplogroup patrilineal line J2b2a1-L283 (> J-PH1602) with the exception of one R1b-L2.
 The mtDNA haplogroups fell under 2x H7, H13a2a, HV0e and T2b23.
+Samples from the Late Bronze Age of the Bezdanjača cave in the Lika region yielded Y-DNA R-L2.